This post may contain affiliate links. See our affiliate disclaimer here.

 As a renter, you first input the city where you live (or a nearby city you’d be willing to pick up from) and what dates you’re looking to rent on the website.
 When I typed in Austin, Texas and some random dates in January just now, Outdoorsy pulled up my RV as the first option, along with a bunch of other people’s rigs.

 After you click on one of the rigs, you can look at pictures, see specs, and learn more about who you are renting from.
-On the side of the page it gives you quotes for costs and a big “Request booking” button.
+On the side of the page, it gives you quotes for costs and a big “Request booking” button.

 If you book our rig, for example, Outdoorsy will email Heath and let us know.
 Then we can approve your booking if the dates work for us and set a pick-up time with you.
 We have 24 hours to approve your booking, which gives us plenty of time to discuss if the rental is worth our time and if the dates will work.

 After you pick up the rental, Outdoorsy automatically pays out to the RV owner.
-It’s incredibly simple and easy to use and like I said earlier, with Outdoorsy, the renter will pay for insurance that covers up to a million dollars.
+It’s incredibly simple and easy to use and as I said earlier, with Outdoorsy, the renter will pay for insurance that covers up to a million dollars.

 Upon pick up, we’ll teach you how everything on the rig works and provide notes, just in case.
 We’ll record mileage and generator hours too.
 On return, you are required to clean the RV, make sure the tank is full, and pay for any mileage that exceeds the 100/day limit.